22 BEST EASY DAY HIKES IN WASHINGTON (That Are Actually Worth It)

 📍 Gold Bar | 👣 5.6 miles round trip | ⛰ 1,300 ft gain Difficulty: Moderate | Trail Info (WTA)

-Three tiers of falls with multiple viewpoints along the way.
-The Middle Falls viewpoint is the most dramatic — 265 feet of whitewater crashing down.
+Three tiers of waterfalls with viewpoints along the way.
+The middle falls viewpoint is the most dramatic — 265 feet of whitewater crashing down.
 You can stop at the lower falls for a shorter day or push to the top for the full experience.

 Alpine Lakes